 Turn off the Windows 10 lock screen ads

-If you are seeing these ads and want to stop them, you will have to disable the Spotlight feature.
+If you are seeing these ads and want to stop them, you can disable these Lock Screen Ads.

 Now these happenings have begun to raise clouds of doubt on the ‘price’ users have to pay for the free Windows 10 and the very question that – is it still really completely free?